 While part of the debate on utility markets is framed by consumer outcomes, there is a broader question of promoting effective competition.
-The enhanced SEM, which went live on 1 October 2018, is a market in transition and further post go-live work continues to enhance its operation,.
+The enhanced SEM went live on 1 October 2018 and remains a market in transition and further work continues to enhance its operation.
 We continue to keep the effectiveness of our retail energy markets under review and have a track record of implementing changes to promote competition and the effective operation of the market.